Omar27522/Projects/labels/current/Labels/docs/index.md

 - Use type hints where appropriate
 - Follow PEP 8 guidelines

+### UI Development

+- Use the standardized UI components from `src/utils/ui_components.py`
+- Follow the Material Design color scheme
+- Ensure all interfaces are responsive and user-friendly
+- Implement proper validation for all user inputs

 ## Troubleshooting

 ### Common Issues

 - **ModuleNotFoundError**: Ensure you're running the application from the correct directory or using the main.py entry point
 - **Directory Access Issues**: Make sure the application has appropriate permissions to access the labels directory
+- **Google Sheets Connection Issues**: Verify your credentials.json file and internet connection
+- **UI Scaling Issues**: Check your system's DPI settings if UI elements appear too small or large